 The issue of how, when, and where campaign signs can be placed in a town other than at the polling place on Election Day is an issue that must be decided by the owner of the property in accordance with the state law relating to placement of signs along state highways (Title 10 of the Vermont Statutes Annotated), any lawfully adopted zoning bylaw regulations, and/or lawfully adopted sign ordinance.
-Questions from candidates should be referred to the zoning administrator if your town has a zoning bylaw, or to the selectboard if your town has a sign ordinance or to the Vermont Agency of Transportation for enforcement along state highways.
+Questions from candidates should be referred to the zoning administrator if your town has a zoning by law, or to the selectboard if your town has a sign ordinance or to the Vermont Agency of Transportation for enforcement along state highways.
 There are rules promulgated by the State Agency of Transportation that give details for placement of signs along state highways, which include that the signs must be outside of the right of way of the highway.
-There is a guide on placement of political signs posted on our website https://www.sec.state.vt.us/elections/town-clerks-election-workers/pollingplacecampaign-sign-rules.aspx.
+There is a guide on placement of political signs posted on our website https://sos.vermont.gov/elections/town-clerks/polling-place-sign-rules.